daly-h/daly-h.github.io/_posts/2026-04-15-fossil-fuel-irony.md

 tags: [op-ed, column, security, climate, fossil fuels, war, geopolitics]
 ---

-*Op-ed for the Irish Times, April 16th, 2026*
+*[Op-ed](https://www.irishtimes.com/opinion/2026/04/16/hannah-daly-when-the-crisis-is-caused-by-oil-dependence-the-solution-isnt-cheaper-oil/) for the Irish Times, April 16th, 2026, under the printed title "Truckers of Ireland, the accidential climate heries" (!)*

 Amid the worst oil shock in global history, Ireland was on the verge of turning away oil tankers this weekend.
 That forecourts ran dry across large parts of the country was just one of the bewildering ironies surrounding the fuel protests.